Hydronic Pipe Sizing Calculator

 Enter the Heat Load

-Enter the BTU/hr load for the zone or system.
-For multi-zone systems, add zones individually to see pipe sizes for each branch and the main.
+Enter the BTU/hr load from a current load calculation, equipment schedule, or measured project basis.
+For multi-zone screens, add zones individually to compare branch and header assumptions.

 -